 Opting for a notched display is a design choice that allows manufacturers to achieve a higher screen-to-body ratio, smaller physical form-factor and offer the user more screen space by migrating the Android status bar into the screen space surrounding the notch.

-Essentially, the notch allows for more screen space and, when combined with thinner bezels, smartphone designs that come closer to a sort of all-screen ideal that can plied as an advantage over the competition.
+When combined with thin bezels and curved displays, notches allow for new smartphone designs that come closer to a sort of all-screen ideal that can plied as an advantage over the competition.

-The actual, real-world benefits are slim - but if you’re marketing or looking for a point of difference between two devices, it’s easy to see (and sell) more screen space as better than less screen space.
+The actual real-world benefits of smartphone notches are slim.
+A phone with a notch doesn't feel terribly better or different to one without a display cutout.
+Nevertheless, if you’re marketing or looking for a point of difference between one product and the competition, it’s easy to see (and sell) more screen space as better than less screen space.

-However, the catch with many notched displays is that the most applications and software you’ll be running on a notched display have not been optimized accordingly.
+The catch here is that there's always going to be a chance that the app you're running on your device might not have been optimised for notched displays.
 This can lead to frustrating situations where you can’t access part of a critical part of the screen due to the positioning of the cutout.

 To try and reduce these problems, Google introduced several new rules for Android developers in 2018.
 They mandate that a single edge can contain at most one cutout and a maximum of two cutouts total.
 They also ask that cutouts not be placed on the longer edges of the display.

 The implementation of these guidelines has reduced some of the growing pains around notched displays but not eliminated them outright.

 Though it wasn’t technically the first notched smartphone display to hit the market, the wedge-like notch found in the iPhone X and subsequent Apple’s devices was the first such screen to break into the popular consciousness.
 It's by far the most well-known type of notched display out there.
 When people think smartphone notch, they're usually thinking of this specific take on the formula.